babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 KeyDirectory = <path> # The `--home`path to the directory where the keyring is stored
 ```

-> **Important ⚠️**: Operating a finality provider requires a connection to a Babylon blockchain node.
+> ⚠️ **Important**: Operating a finality provider requires a connection to a Babylon blockchain node.
 > It is **highly recommended** to operate your own Babylon full node instead of relying on third parties.
 > You can find instructions on setting up a Babylon node [here](https://github.com/babylonlabs-io/networks/tree/main/bbn-1/node-setup).